mikhail-dcl/Arch.SystemGroups/README.md

 - Copy `Arch.SystemGroups.dll` into `Plugins` directory of your Unity project.
 - Copy `Arch.SystemGroups.SourceGenerator.dll` into the desired directory of your project, exclude all platforms, add a new Label "RoslynGenerator" to the assembly (see [Unity docs](https://docs.unity3d.com/Manual/roslyn-analyzers.html) for more information)

-Build and copy the artifacts into `Plugins` directory of your Unity project.

 ## Update In Group

 Use the `UpdateInGroup` attribute on the member systems to specify which systems need to be updated in a given group.